MarkLundager/Java-Code-Style-Improver/README.md

 1. Clone to repository locally.

-2. type git submodule update --init --recursive to make sure you have extendj IDRISS WE NEED HELP HERE.
+2. type git submodule update --init --recursive to make sure you have extendj as a submodule in the repository which this tool relies on.

 3. build the project, i.e. type "./gradlew clean build".